YoussefElsaygh/savings/FIREBASE_SETUP.md

 - Make sure Firestore is enabled in your Firebase project

 ### Authentication Issues
-- Ensure Anonymous authentication is enabled
+- Ensure Google authentication is enabled in Firebase Console
+- Check that your domain is authorized (for production deployments)
+- Verify your Google OAuth configuration
 - Check browser console for detailed error messages
+- Make sure pop-ups are not blocked in your browser

 ### Data Not Saving
 - Verify Firestore security rules allow your operations